 0/0 steps made

 1. Carefully disassemble the cabbage into leaves.
 Dip all of the leaves in a pot of salted water.
-Boil for 15 minutes, so that the cabbage is soft enough, but does not turn into mucus.
+Boil for 15 minutes so that the cabbage is soft enough but does not turn into mucus.
 Or you can blanch cabbage.

 2. Prepare the minced meat for stuffing.
-Take ready-made minced meat from the store or chop pork, bacon, and onions, salt, black pepper in a meat grinder.
+Take ready-made minced meat from the store or chop pork, bacon, and onions, salt, and black pepper in a meat grinder.

 4. Also, add some rice to the minced meat.
 So stuffed cabbage will not look like a cutlet.